Janortop5/watchn-microservices-on-microsoft-azure-aks-with-github-actions-and-terrafrom/README.md

 - replace the **domain name,** and **namedotcom username** and **token** in the **"./capstone-deploy/terraform/variables.tf"** file
 - run pipeline
 ## Security
+- hid sensitive keys and credentials using gitlab variables
+- set dev branch pipeline to deploy only to staging environment
+- merge request from dev branch to master branch needs approval from project owner
+- pipeline to production only runs from master branch
+- set appropriate permissions for the different users according to their role
+- clusters in private subnets with only 443 ingress rule
 ## Autoscaling
+- making use of Vertical Pod Autoscaler to scale kubernetes cluster accoring to historical resource usage measurements
+- Add more CPU and Memory to pods by adjusting the resource requests and limits for pods